 Perfect Draft: 3rd in a 12-Team ESPN PPR League

-In this draft, I’ll be going through a perfect draft from the third spot in a 12-team PPR league.
-Each pick was optimized using projections and value-based rankings from the 4for4 Draft Hero tool, along with ADP from ESPN.
+In this article, I will walk through a perfect draft with the third pick in a 12-team ESPN PPR league.
+Each pick was optimized using projections and value-based rankings from the 4for4 Draft Hero tool.

 Draft Hero Settings